ScooloV/bbpedia/docs/death_zone/match_events.md

 ### (5-6, 3) AMNESTY

 *It just so happens that today is the anniversary of the founding of the RARG, a cause for much celebration among members.
-This year, the referees and other officialss have decided to celebrate the occasion by being lenient to both teams free of charge!*
+This year, the referees and other officials have decided to celebrate the occasion by being lenient to both teams free of charge!*

 Any player that has been Sent-off during the game so far is permitted to return to play and is returned to the Reserves box of their team's dugout.
 If no player has been Sent-off, the referee will not watch for fouls for the remainder of this drive if a Foul action is committed, the player committing it will not be Sent-off, even if a double is rolled (note that players can still be Sent-off for other reasons, such as using a Secret Weapon).